umich-its-networking/docker-training-2019-03-citp/ex3b-env-var.md

 ---

-Copy your directory from the previous excercise to a new directory called `ex3b`
+Copy your directory from the previous exercise to a new directory called `ex3b`

 ```terminal
 $ cp -r ex3a ex3b